This post may contain affiliate links. For more information, read my disclosure policy.

 White Chocolate Buttercream Frosting is a smooth American buttercream that has the best white chocolate flavor.
 The frosting adds melted white chocolate to my vanilla buttercream frosting (with a few changes so the sweetness is perfect) to make the perfect creamy icing for any flavor cupcake.
 You can use a piping tip, frost a layer cake, sheet cake, or cupcakes – this frosting is delicious and just melts in your mouth.

-• White Chocolate Bar: I use baking chocolate bar because it melts easiest; chocolate chips do not have the same effect in this recipe.
+• White Chocolate Bar: I use a baking chocolate bar because it melts easiest and tastes the best; white chocolate chips do not have the same effect in this recipe.
 Use a good quality baking bar, like Ghirardelli.
 Break the bar into small pieces so it melts easier.

 • Milk: You can use any kind of milk, heavy whipping cream, half and half, or nondairy milk.
 Just remember the more fat your milk has the more you might need.